Use your Facebook account to sign into other sites and see what your friends are doing across the web.

 In order to opt out of being found on other sites, you must first remove all of your apps and websites.

-You can also edit your settings if you don't want search engines to link to your Timeline.
+You can also edit your settings if you don't want search engines to link to your profile.

 Note that when you turn off Platform, you may lose all existing Platform information and settings you've saved and friends won't be able to interact with you using any apps or websites.
 This info can't be recovered.

-Websites and mobile apps that use Facebook Login must now ask separately for permission to:
+Websites, apps and games that use Facebook Login must ask separately for permission to:

 - Access your profile information to log in or sign up